A-10379

 Statutory Text

 § 1801.
 Prohibition.
 1. Except as otherwise provided for in this article, it shall be unlawful for a chatbot operator to provide unsafe chatbot features to a covered user unless: (a) the covered user is not a covered minor; and (b) the chatbot operator has used methods that are permissible under article forty-five of this chapter and its implementing regulations and any additional regulations promulgated pursuant to this article to determine that the covered user is not a covered minor.
-2. The provisions of subdivision one of this section shall not apply where the advanced chatbot is made available to covered users solely for the purpose of: (a) customer service, information about available commercial services or products provided by an entity, or account information; or (b) with respect to any system used by a partnership, corporation, or state or local government agency, for internal purposes or employee productivity. § 1800(5)(a): simulate companionship or an interpersonal relationship with a user, including: (i) generating outputs suggesting that the advanced chatbot is a real or fictional individual or character, or has a personal or professional relationship role with the user such as romantic partner, friend, family member, coach or counselor; (ii) generating outputs suggesting that the advanced chatbot is human, alive, or experiences human emotions; (iii) using personal pronouns including but not limited to "I", "my" and "me" to describe the advanced chatbot; (iv) generating outputs framed as personal opinions or emotional appeals; (v) generating outputs that prioritize flattery or sycophancy with the user over the user's safety; (vi) generating outputs containing unprompted or unsolicited emotion-based questions or content regarding the user's emotions that go beyond a direct response to a user prompt; (vii) using information concerning the user's mental or physical health or well-being, or matters personal to the user, acquired from the user more than twelve hours previously or in any previous user session; (viii) engaging in sexually explicit interactions with the user or engaging in activities designed to lure the user into sexually explicit interactions; or (ix) any other design feature that simulates companionship or an interpersonal relationship with a user as identified via regulations promulgated by the attorney general;
+2. The provisions of subdivision one of this section shall not apply where the advanced chatbot is made available to covered users solely for the purpose of: (a) customer service, information about available commercial services or products provided by an entity, or account information; or (b) with respect to any system used by a partnership, corporation, or state or local government agency, for internal purposes or employee productivity. § 1800(5)(a): "Unsafe chatbot features" shall mean one or more advanced chatbot design features that, at any point during a chatbot-user interaction: (a) simulate companionship or an interpersonal relationship with a user, including: (i) generating outputs suggesting that the advanced chatbot is a real or fictional individual or character, or has a personal or professional relationship role with the user such as romantic partner, friend, family member, coach or counselor; (ii) generating outputs suggesting that the advanced chatbot is human, alive, or experiences human emotions; (iii) using personal pronouns including but not limited to "I", "my" and "me" to describe the advanced chatbot; (iv) generating outputs framed as personal opinions or emotional appeals; (v) generating outputs that prioritize flattery or sycophancy with the user over the user's safety; (vi) generating outputs containing unprompted or unsolicited emotion-based questions or content regarding the user's emotions that go beyond a direct response to a user prompt; (vii) using information concerning the user's mental or physical health or well-being, or matters personal to the user, acquired from the user more than twelve hours previously or in any previous user session; (viii) engaging in sexually explicit interactions with the user or engaging in activities designed to lure the user into sexually explicit interactions; or (ix) any other design feature that simulates companionship or an interpersonal relationship with a user as identified via regulations promulgated by the attorney general;

 MN-01 Minor User AI Safety Protections · MN-01.6 · Deployer · ChatbotMinors